opulencephp/Opulence/application/rdev/models/orm/README.md

 // To prove that this really worked, let's print the name of the user now echo $users->getById(123)->getUsername(); // "bar"
 ```

+## Automatic Caching
+By extending the *CachedSQLDataMapper*, you can take advantage of automatic caching of entities for faster performance.
+Entities are searched in cache before defaulting to an SQL database, and they are added to cache on misses.
+Writes to cache are automatically queued whenever writing to a *CachedSQLDataMapper*.
+To keep cache in sync with SQL, the writes are only performed once a unit of work commits successfully.